 - Kiosks and Digital Signage: The IoT enables kiosk operators to deploy integrated solutions with reliable, affordable Internet connectivity.
 That enables you to accept credit cards in an unattended environment (with PCI-DSS 3.0 compliance) and perform M2M transmissions to and from data centers that maintain inventory and other critical operating information.
 If you're operating digital signage, you can update your content in real-time across dispersed locations.
 The IoT eliminates unnecessary wiring and trenching costs and cuts installation times dramatically.
 And you can easily monitor, manage and limit on-site support with comprehensive device management and services.

-Read about these and other projects in the Customers Stories section of the Digi site.
+Read about these and other projects in the Customer Stories section of the Digi site.